Snus and regulations

 Swedish Match believes that smokers should have access to viable, non-combustible tobacco and nicotine alternatives with dramatically lower negative health effects compared to cigarettes.

 Truly effective regulation must be evidence based, and requires an exchange of knowledge and experience between governments and industry.
-The Company believes that better regulation is achieved by maintaining focus on those who are directly affected by the regulation – consumers, customers/retailers and manufacturers.
-This is why Swedish Match is monitoring relevant regulatory developments and is actively engaged with stakeholders in various ways, while recognizing that regulatory decisions will ultimately be at the discretion of the lawmaker.
+Swedish Match believes that better regulation is achieved by maintaining focus on those who are directly affected by the regulation – consumers, customers/retailers and manufacturers.
+Swedish Match monitors relevant regulatory developments and is actively engaged with stakeholders in various ways, while recognizing that regulatory decisions will ultimately be at the discretion of the lawmaker.

 Swedish Match is also committed to preventing the availability of nicotine products to minors.
 The Company engages with retailers to ensure that they properly understand the need to enforce required age-verification upon purchase of nicotine products.
-Swedish Match cooperates with retailers in order to reduce the growing volume of illicit products, which distort competition on the market.
+Swedish Match cooperates with retailers in order to reduce the growing volume of illicit products which raise risks of unregulated quality and distort competition on the market.

 Regulatory developments in the US

-On July 28, the US FDA announced a new comprehensive regulatory plan for tobacco.
+In 2017, the US FDA announced a new comprehensive regulatory plan for tobacco.
 In the announcement, FDA Commissioner Dr. Scott Gottlieb acknowledged that there is a difference in risk profile for different tobacco and nicotine containing products.
-He envisioned a world where cigarettes lose their addictive potential through reduced nicotine levels where less harmful products, efficiently delivering satisfying levels of nicotine, are available to those adults who need or want them.
-The FDA announcement is an important step forward for scientifically based regulation of tobacco and nicotine products.
+He envisioned a world where cigarettes lose their addictive potential through reduced nicotine levels and where less harmful products, efficiently delivering satisfying levels of nicotine, are available to those adults who need or want them.
+The FDA announcement was an important step forward for scientifically based regulation of tobacco and nicotine products but there has been little tangible progress on these matters during 2018.
+Instead, FDA has focused on the alleged role that flavors in e-cigarettes and tobacco products may play in attracting youth.

 Regulatory developments in Europe

 Tobacco products for oral use, except those intended to be smoked or chewed, have been banned in the EU since 1992.
 As Swedish snus is neither smoked nor chewed, it is prohibited for sale.
 Upon Sweden’s entry into the EU in 1995, the country was granted a permanent exemption from the sales ban on snus.
 Cigarettes and other types of traditional smokeless tobacco products (including certain Asian/African varieties, chewing tobacco and nasal snuff) can all be legally sold within the EU.
-In 2016, Swedish Match initiated legal proceedings in the UK in order to challenge the EU ban on snus.
-Swedish Match is of the opinion that the snus ban is both discriminatory and disproportionate.
-The British High Court decided to refer the case to the European Court of Justice for preliminary ruling and the case was heard on January 25, 2018.
-The judgement is expected during the second half of 2018.
+The EU ban on sale of snus has been the subject of a ruling by the European Court of Justice (ECJ) in 2018.
+In its judgement the court states that EU legislature has a broad discretion within the area at issue and that this implies that judicial review is limited.
+These limitations apply both to measures decided by the EU legislature and to the basic facts on which these measures have been based.
+Based on such limited review the court decided not to remove the ban.
+During the year, the ECJ has also ruled on the definition of chewing tobacco following a request from a German court.
+The German court will now decide on if a particular chewing tobacco product fall within the scope of allowed chewing tobacco.

-In Switzerland the Government has made public a proposal to lift the Swiss ban on snus.
-The proposal has been sent out for consultation.
-A final proposal to the Swiss Parliament is expected towards the end of 2018 with the final decision by Parliament and implementation expected to take a number of years.
+In Switzerland, the Government has made a proposal to the Parliament to lift the Swiss ban on snus.
+The final decision by Parliament and implementation are expected to take several years.

 Swedish Match's opinion on various regulations: